equinor/case-hackathon-2024/README.md

 - P is the pressure of the coolant
 - DR : Decline rate

-The two other parameters difined in the code are:
+The two other parameters defined in the code are:

 - Initial pressure : max pressure when the vessel fixes the system
 - Minimum pressure : Pressure at which the turbine will stop